Saturday, January 27, 2018

 The end of World War I triggered a real-estate boom in West Ridge.
 Brick bungalows and two flats became the dominant residential structures in the neighborhood.
 Apartment buildings also appeared, but relatively poor transportation facilities in the area before 1930 limited the demand for large multiunit buildings.
 By the end of the 1920s, Park Gables and several Tudor revival apartment buildings clustered around Indian Boundary Park.
 A tennis club built in the Tudor revival style opened at 1925 West Thome Avenue.
 A business district along Devon Avenue also developed during this period.
 The area's population swelled from about 7,500 in 1920 to almost 40,000 by 1930, and local residents looked to their Community for goods and services.

 West Ridge continued to draw families.
 In 1949, Hollywood Kiddieland opened on McCormick Boulevard and Devon Avenue.
 The mid-1950s saw Bounceland, a trampoline park, open on Devon Avenue just east of Lincoln Avenue.
-Beginning in the 1950s through the late 1970s, there were 15 Bakeries on Devon Avenue (◄─ names and addresses) between Kedzie and Ridge Avenues, under two miles in the distance, in West Ridge.
+Beginning in the 1950s through the late 1970s, there were 15 Bakeries on Devon Avenue (◄─ names and addresses) between Kedzie and Ridge Avenues, within two miles in distance, in West Ridge.

 Lots of restaurants sprouted up, then changed owners.
 Some changed names but continued to draw people from Chicago's northside and the north and northwestern suburbs.
 Some of the Community's favorites were Hot Dog Joints like The Red Hot Ranch, Ruby's Hot Dogs (Rockwell and Devon at the alley), Fluky's, Wolfy's, Gilly's Hot Dogs (California & Devon at the alley), DanDees, Paul's Umbrella (Touhy & California NE corner), Terry's Hot Dogs (Touhy & E of California) and Dewey's Hamburger & Chili to mention just a few.